Bracing for nature's worst

 The Central America and Caribbean region is one of the most disaster-prone in the world.
 In addition to natural hazards typical of coastal geographies, such as tropical storms and hurricanes, it faces earthquakes, volcanic eruptions and droughts.
 Wide geographic disparities in wealth and infrastructure leave the region’s rural areas more prone than urban centres to the destructive aftermath.

 El Salvador, Haiti and Honduras belong to the poorest countries in the region.
-Whilst all three have well-defined national plans for disaster management, civil protection and disaster risk reduction (DRR) in place, for political and economic reasons these generally do not include outreach to vulnerable rural communities.
+While all three have well-defined national plans for disaster management, civil protection and disaster risk reduction (DRR) in place, for political and economic reasons these generally do not include outreach to vulnerable rural communities.
 Moreover, even under ideal circumstances, local authorities will always be the first to act in the wake of disaster, with support from central governments and aid organisations arriving only later.

 With a presence in Central America and the Caribbean for two decades, the Swiss Red Cross has offered emergency relief, reconstruction and development assistance in the wake of some of the region’s worst disasters.
 Hurricane Mitch, which struck Honduras in 1998, and the earthquakes that ravaged El Salvador in 2001 and Haiti in 2010, respectively, spurred it to establish operations in all three countries.
 Through awareness-building, organisation and mobilisation processes, these country programmes have successfully linked populations that have very limited access to public services for disaster management and healthcare to national systems.